 Welcome to the ABA's Government and Public Sector Lawyers Division!

-I am pleased to bring my experience as a government litigator and judge to my position as Division Chair.
-Throughout my legal career, my membership in the ABA and the Division has enhanced my skills and has been an important part of my professional life.
+Throughout my legal career, my membership in the ABA and this Division has enhanced my skills and has been an important part of my professional life.
 It's both enjoyable and worthwhile and I'm confident that the same will be true for you.
 Please review the Division’s activities detailed below as well as the other pages on this website.
 You'll see that there are many ways for members to become involved and I hope you'll decide to do so.

 The Division presents CLE programming on a variety of topics.
 From FOIA to negotiation skills, to ethics, we have something for every public sector lawyer.
 We present most of our programs in a convenient webinar format.